Afnanafsal/todo_web/README.md

 ## Credits

-This project is inspired by modern todo list designs and built as a learning exercise by [Your Name].
+This project is inspired by modern todo list designs and built as a learning exercise by afnanafsal

 ## License